Hidden self-energies as origin of cuprate superconductivity revealed by machine learning: Methods

-{The present machine learning scheme is classified into the category of a general regression task, which optimizes a function $A$ to find $B$ and/or $F$, when $A$ is a nonlinear and complex functional of another function $B$ as $A=F(B)$, where a goal of optimization of $A$ is set from a physical purpose\cite{Theodoridis}.
-Another example belonging to the regression task as an application of the machine learning is found in the use for quantum many body problem or statistical physics problem (see for instance, Ref.~\onlinecite{Carleo}).
-In the present case, $A$ is the ARPES spectral function $A(k,\omega)$, $B$ is the self-energies $\Sigma^{\rm nor}$ and $\Sigma^{\rm ano}$ and $F$ is given from Eqs.~(1) and (2). \tr{The training data is given by experimental $A(k,\omega)$ at a discrete and limited number of $\omega$.
-Then the present machine learning is a typical regression task to infer $\Sigma^{\rm ano}(k,\omega)$ and $\Sigma^{\rm nor}(k,\omega)$ separately as continuous functions of $\omega$.} The basic procedure is illustrated in Figure~\ref{Fig_Flow_Chart_Illustration}.
-The robustness, accuracy and reliability of the present machine learning are shown in Secs. \ref{S2.1}, \ref{S2.2} and \ref{S2.5}. }
+The present machine learning scheme is classified into the category of a general regression task, which optimizes a function $A$ to find $B$ and/or $F$, when $A$ is a nonlinear and complex functional of another function $B$ as $A=F(B)$, where \tgtw{the} goal of \tgtw{solving the inverse problem $B = F^{-1}(A)$ by the} optimization of $A$ is set from a physical purpose~\cite{Theodoridis}.
+Another example belonging to the regression task as an application of the machine learning is found in the use for quantum many-body problems or statistical physics problems (see for instance, Ref.~\onlinecite{Carleo}).